Combination Feeding: Breast and Bottle Together

 A few things that help with the introduction:

-• Let someone other than the nursing parent offer the first bottle, if possible — the baby is less likely to protest when they can't smell milk nearby
+- Let someone other than the nursing parent offer the first bottle, if possible — the baby is less likely to protest when they cannot smell milk nearby

 Once a bottle is accepted, offering one every 2–3 days keeps the skill fresh without disrupting nursing.
 For more detail on technique and handling refusal, see our guide on introducing a bottle to a breastfed baby.